Jenefer Neale MSc. BCBA

 MSc.
 BCBA, IBA

-My path into this work grew from a longstanding curiosity about how children learn, regulate, and make sense of the world around them.
-My formal training in behaviour analysis gave me a strong evidence-based foundation, but it was working alongside families, educators, and support teams that truly shaped how I practise.
-Over time, I saw that real progress happens when support is practical, respectful, and grounded in everyday life — not just theory.
+While my training in behaviour analysis gave me a strong evidence-based foundation, it was over two decades of working alongside families, educators, and support teams that shaped how I practice today.
+I’ve seen that meaningful progress doesn’t come from theory alone—it comes from support that is practical, respectful, and usable in everyday moments.

-Alongside my professional work, being a parent has deepened my understanding of how complex and emotional this journey can be.
-I know families are balancing hopes, worries, and real-world pressures all at once.
-Today I bring together clinical expertise, ongoing learning, and lived experience to offer support that feels collaborative, compassionate, and genuinely useful.
+Being a parent has further deepened my understanding of how complex and emotional this journey can be.
+Families are balancing hopes, worries, and real-world pressures all at once, and support needs to reflect that.

 My Approach & Values